 It is a form of advertising communication based on planning, implementing, optimizing and analyzing activation in terms of conversion, i.e. a marketing effectiveness metric.
 It is especially important in digital activities.

 Contrary to the image or CSR campaigns we wrote about here (LINK1), performance marketing does not focus on building brand awareness.
-It uses its previously developed name to convince recipients to perform specific activities and interact.“Don’t interfere with what people are interested in.
+It uses its previously established name to convince recipients to perform specific activities and interact.
+“Don’t interfere with what people are interested in.
 Be what interests them”.
 Craig Davis, co-founder of the American courier brand Sendle, emphasizes the importance of the company’s presence in the sphere of customer interest.
 If we have gained the trust of people in the past, now through the campaign we can attract their attention and – for example – encourage them to download a brand e-book.
 When they do, they’ll raise the KPIs.
 What does this hide?

 What to look at when setting KPIs?

-Performance marketing aims to achieve the intended KPIs (key performance indicators), i.e. indicators of the effectiveness of the activities undertaken.
+Performance marketing aims to achieve the planned KPIs (key performance indicators), i.e. indicators of the effectiveness of the activities undertaken.
 They analyze, for example, the number of people who downloaded the e-book, subscribed to the newsletter or clicked on an advertising banner.
 The better the conversion, the closer we are to the goal.

 The indicators can be divided into several categories: lead gathering (potential customers who left their data in a survey or form), website traffic indicators (e.g. e-book download), SEO (optimization of activities in the context of search engine positioning, paid advertising and analysis social media.